zekenie/web-reducer/meta/Feature Board.md

 ## Must have for launch

-- [ ] Hooks list view
-- [ ] get to legal from unauthenticated state
 - [ ] Minimal solution for mobile clients... some web page
-- [ ] curl response is an opportunity to educate
+- [ ] writeKey section on docs
+- [ ] add test for options requests for write endpoint

 ## In Progress